Greentrunk/Terroir/README.md

 ----

 *The word Terroir derives as a French term used to describe environmental factors that affect a crop's phenotype.
 These such crops consist of many of the finer things in life, including wine, tobacco, and even chocolate.
-All of the characteristics that make up a terroir give the crop a distinctive character.
+All the characteristics that make up a terroir give the crop a distinctive character.
 Terroir even references this character.*